CrazyBoy49z/modx-database-converter/README.md

 * https://stackoverflow.com/questions/43379717/how-to-enable-large-index-in-mariadb-10

 ### Compatibility
-This script was tested with a database running MODX 2.6.5pl on Ubuntu 18.04 which is running MariaDB Ver 15.1 Distrib 10.1.34.
+This script was tested with a database running MODX 2.6.5pl on Ubuntu 18.04 which is running MariaDB Ver 15.1 Distrib 10.1.34-MariaDB, for debian-linux-gnu (x86_64) using readline 5.2.

 **Once again, if you want to try out this script, _please backup your database_ before doing so.**